TjMott/TjMott.Writer/README.md

 Stories include properties such as title, author, ISBN, ASIN, copyright page, and edition number.

 ## Chapter
 A chapter is a subcomponent of a story, used to organize scenes.
+When exported to Word, the chapter's name will be used as a formatted section header.

 ## Scene
 A scene is a single continuous section of a story.
 Generally, if the narrator or setting changes, or if a large amount of time has passed, then a scene break should occur.
 Scenes are contained within chapters.
 Each scene contains one Document which has its actual text content.
+If a chapter contains multiple scenes, they will be separated with asterisks (a scene break) when exported to Word.

 ## Document
 The actual text editor portion operates on a QuillJS datatype called Delta.
 This is a JSON-based format for rich text editing.
 Scenes, copyright pages, and notes are all stored as this same Document format.
 Additionally, documents can be AES-encrypted, allowing you to protect documents with a password.
 Documents can be printed.

-## Export to Word (work in progress)
+## Export to Word
 Stories, chapters, and scenes can be exported to Word documents.
 Generally, exporting a story will give you the document you'd use to publish.
 However, this process is basic, so please look over and edit the document before submitting it!

 You can use a Word template file when exporting, to set up things like font size, page size, margins, page numbers, etc. I'll document this later, but for now the installer includes one template file as an example.
-You'll need to import this template into the universe's file repository for it to be an option when exporting.